 Chronic PE is a more insidious presentation that includes heart failure with gradual progressive symptoms.
 Chronic PE is caused by an older residual obstruction resulting from an undissolved clot in the pulmonary circulation left over from previous acute pulmonary emboli.
-In addition, in a small percentage of patients, chronic PE can lead to elevated blood pressure in the pulmonary arteries over time, developing into a rare type of pulmonary hypertension called chronic thromboembolic pulmonary hypertension (CTEPH).
+In addition, in a small percentage of patients, chronic PE can lead to elevated blood pressure in the pulmonary arteries over time, developing into CTEPH, a rare type of pulmonary hypertension.

 An acute pulmonary embolism is a sudden blockage in the arteries of the lung.
 The blockage begins as a clot in a vein somewhere in the body that travels to the lung.
 Acute pulmonary embolism is the third most common cause of death from cardiovascular disease after heart attack and stroke.
 Approximately 25-30 percent of patients will die without immediate treatment.

 The clinical presentation of acute pulmonary embolism is:

 A chronic pulmonary embolism is a blockage of the pulmonary arteries that occurs when prior clots in these vessels don’t dissolve over time despite treatment of an acute PE, or the result of an undetected or untreated acute PE.